Engin-Boot/pong-stage-anjalimnnit/Stage0/UserInterface.md

 When: The user clicks on the start button.

-Then: User can see the ball palced in the center of the screen.
+Then: User can see the ball placed in the center of the screen.
 Paddles at the two corners of the screen.
 Score of both players displayed as 0 on the screen.